AEW Rampage lineup: Tag match set for Friday's Full Gear go-home show - Pro Wrestling Dot Net

 -Eddie Kingston and Ortiz vs. Konosuke Takeshita and Jun Akiyama

-Rampage will live from Newark, New Jersey at Prudential Center, which is also playing host to AEW Full Gear the next night.
+Rampage will live from Newark, New Jersey at Prudential Center, which is also playing host to AEW Full Gear on Saturday.
 Join Colin McGuire for his live review of AEW Rampage as the show airs on TNT at 9CT/10ET.
 Colin’s same night Rampage audio review will be available for Dot Net Members (including our Patreon subscribers).

 Be the first to comment